Parallel Peeling Algorithms: Below the Threshold

 It will help us to introduce some terminology.
-We will recursively refer to a vertex other than the root as {\em peeled} in round $i$ if it has fewer than $k-1$ unpeeled descendant edges at the beginning of the round; similarly, an edge is peeled if some adjacent vertex is peeled.
-We say {\em unpeeled} for an edge or vertex that is not peeled.
+We will recursively refer to a vertex other than the root as {\em peeled} in round $i$ if it has fewer than $k-1$ unpeeled children edges (that is, edges to children) at the beginning of the round; similarly, we say that an edge $e$ is peeled at round $i$ if some vertex incident to $e$ is peeled.
+We refer to an edge or vertex that is not peeled as {\em unpeeled}.
 At round $0$, all edges and vertices begin as unpeeled.
-For the root, we require fewer than $k$ unpeeled descendant edges before it is peeled.
+For the root, we require there to be fewer than $k$ unpeeled children edges before it is peeled.